 Caramel Sticky Buns

-Caramel Sticky Buns is a great breakfast because they’re soft, gooey, and a little sweet.
+For something on the decadent side, try these caramel pecan sticky buns.
+They’re soft, gooey, and a little sweet.
 It also provides plenty of fiber.
 Making this dish takes about 60 minutes to prepare – perfect for the morning before work!

 In a large pot over medium heat, combine the Brown Sugar with Butter.
 Add in Corn Syrup and Water until it’s boiling.
 Allow cooking for about three minutes more before adding the dough balls.

 Stir the dough balls and allow them to cook for about five more minutes.
 When they’re done, transfer them out of the pot onto a greased baking sheet and let cool off on top of your oven with just the light turned on.
 After about 20-25 minutes at 400 degrees Fahrenheit, take it out from under the warm oven once the dough has hardened.

 Then, top it with the Cinnamon Sugar Mixture and allow it to cook for an additional five minutes or until it caramelizes.
 Once done, take out of the oven and cover loosely in foil or wax paper to keep warm as you wait to serve everyone else their breakfast!

 These muffins are just right for breakfast because they’re sweet but not overpoweringly sugary, and moist.
 They take about 30 minutes to prepare, giving you enough time before work.